nico3865/GitBisectKickstarterStatistics2/README.md

 #### Here are the steps to find the bugs with Git Bisect:
 	A) Make two Mockito tests for the two buggy functions (This will allow you to isolate the calculations from the csv reader logic and thus determine where each bug comes from).
-		- import Mockito:
-			- add to build.gradle: testCompile "org.mockito:mockito-core:2.+"
-			- run gradle
+		- I actually already made one to get you started
-		- then test the 2 faulty functions with Mockito:
+		- make a similar test for the second buggy function
-			- mock the csv reader, and a relevant function (make it return a Map<String, String> of kickstarter entries)
-			- run your test on the bad and the good commits (d29668c2b20bb87c8793e0c0c0338c8314f9b6ab and 56945aced56e4fa07b36dbe32a7a63f28a4a4135)
-				- make sure that it fails on the bad commits and succeeds on the good commits
-			- make a copy of your two test files on your Desktop (you will need it as you checkout different commits that didn't have that test yet)
-	B) Then run Git Bisect,
+	B) Then run Git Bisect:
 		- open a terminal in your local git repo's folder
 		- git bisect start
 		- git bisect bad // to indicate current head is bad